-It is being assessed as a treatment for lung infections caused by non-tuberculous mycobacteria (NTM) in patients with cystic fibrosis (CF) as well as other lung diseases.
-Amikacin is currently approved for intravenous or intramuscular use to treat serious bacterial infections.
+It is an approved treatment for lung infections caused by Mycobacterium avium complex (MAC), a type of non-tuberculous mycobacteria (NTM), in adult patients with cystic fibrosis (CF) as well as other lung diseases who have not responded to traditional treatments.
+Amikacin is also currently approved for intravenous or intramuscular use to treat serious bacterial infections.

 How Arikayce works

 Liposomes are microscopic spheres that contain water.
 In liposome drug delivery systems, water-soluble substances such as amikacin are contained inside those spheres.
 The goal of inhaled liposomal amikacin is to deliver the treatment directly to the site of the lung infection.

 NTM invade macrophages — special cells of the immune system — and multiply, causing lung infections.
 When non-liposomal amikacin is inhaled, it does not achieve the same level of intracellular delivery as does liposomal amikacin.

 This is because the bacteria produce negatively charged materials to protect themselves called biofilms, so positively charged antibiotics (such as amikacin) are attracted to the opposite charge and bind to that.
 As a result, the antibiotic cannot efficiently reach the site where the bacteria are multiplying.